MarianneJanePagalan/shuaemusic-portfolio-frontend/README.md

 # ShuaeMusic Portfolio - Frontend Client

-A premium, highly interactive frontend portfolio interface engineered for music producers and audio engineers.
+A highly interactive frontend portfolio interface engineered for music producers and audio engineers.
 This repository contains the standalone User Interface (UI) and user experience layer for the project.

 ## 🎨 Design & UI Philosophy